BullHorn7/BH-PoE-Lootfilter/README.md

 This filter is designed for leveling and endgame without seeing all the trash you normally see.
 However, it still shows many things that might not be wanted at late-endgame, like trans, alt/chrome, jew/chance/glassblower, chance bases and low divination cards.
 If these things are unwanted, feel free to edit the filter to your liking.

+If you have questions, feel free to contact me ingame or on the PoE Discord.

 #### KEY FEATURES

 * Highlights all items that are worth picking up with size/sound/color
 * Includes NeverSink's and Antnee's leveling sections
-* Highlights good ilvl 83+ bases and the new end-game bases introduced with the Essence league
+* Highlights good ilvl 83+ bases and the new end-game bases introduced with the Essence league based on Etup's filter
 * Procedural highlighting of some recipes
 * Precedural hiding of bad rare items
 * Hiding most quest-reward gems